2factorauth/twofactorauth/CONTRIBUTING.md

 ## Categories

 Entries on 2fa.directory have to be put into categories.
 An entry can have one or many categories.
-Below is a table of each available category, the name of the category, which title it has on 2fa.directory along a description.
+Below is a table of each available category, the name of the category, which title it has on 2fa.directory with a description.

 | Name             |           Title           | Description                                                                         |